Azure/iot-hub-device-update-yocto/README.md

 ```
 to see the list of all options for the build.

-If successful, the output image file (adu-base-image-raspberrypi4-64.wic.gz) and example .swu update file (adu-update-image-raspberrypi4-64.swu) shold be located in `$build_output_dir/tmp/deploy/images/raspberrypi4-64` directory.
+If successful, the output image file (adu-base-image-raspberrypi4-64.wic.gz) and example .swu update file (adu-update-image-raspberrypi4-64.swu) should be located in `$build_output_dir/tmp/deploy/images/raspberrypi4-64` directory.
 If you built for version 0.0.0.1 you will need to copy the base file out and run the build again to produce a Sw Update update (file ending `.swu`) to be used for the update.
 You need to do this to make a usable base and update image.

 ```sh
 .